jkedra/jkedra.github.io/_drafts/btrfs.md

 subdirectory) or as a separate mounted filesystem.
 A btrfs filesystem consists of one or more subvolumes, the default one's id is 5 (alias 0).

-A btrfs snapshot is also a kind of subvolume sharing its data with the parent subvolume and possibly other snapshots.The snaphost can be writable but due to its nature, the subsequent changes on it are visible in the snapshot itself and not in its source snapshot
+A btrfs [snapshot][wiki-snapshots] is also a kind of subvolume sharing its data with the parent subvolume and possibly other snapshots.The snaphost can be writable but due to its nature, the subsequent changes on it are visible in the snapshot itself and not in its source snapshot

     [root@oel7 ~]# btrfs subvolume create /home/sub1